by Myles Abroad

 "The way I heard it, when they confronted her, she said she could prove it.
 The bill of sale was at Jim's place.
 They forced her into the buggy, went around by Jim's place and seized him without even askin' to see the paperwork.
 It was just an excuse Bothwell used to rile up the other ranchers."

 "Bothwell...
 Al Bothwell?
 One of the ranchers arrested?"

 "I take it there was bad blood between them."

-The swing doors parted, and a tall cowboy strode up to the bar, his spurs clicking.
-He ordered a whisky and stared at Bill and Jack.
-Bill recognised him; he had seen him before with Bothwell and heard stories...
+The swing doors parted, and a tall man, wearing a dark poncho, strode up to the bar, his spurs clicking.
+He ordered a whisky and stared at Bill and Jack from under his black hat.
+Bill's eyes were drawn to his pistol sitting low on his hip just visible in the split of the poncho.
+A chill ran down Bill's spine, he recognized him.
+He had seen him before with Bothwell and heard stories...

 "He started to get real threatening.
 Jim was the justice of the peace in the area.
 He heard some of the ranchers were claiming land illegally so he sent a letter to a paper naming Bothwell."

 Jack glanced up.
 "Do you know which paper that was?"